WalletScrutiny/WalletScrutinyCom/_posts/2019-11-01-how-it-started.md

 ============================

 Unfortunately Android never had the tools in place to deterministically build binaries.
 For example

 * The binary the end user receives, is an APK file which contains a signature, which naturally cannot be reproduced by the end user.
   * The APK will always differ.
   * So ... we have to unwrap the APK.
-* Build tools nowerdays are meant to be deterministic but often are not
+* Build tools nowadays are meant to be deterministic but often are not
   * Bugs like [this](https://issuetracker.google.com/issues/120255763) getting through QA look like deterministic builds are not a top priority at Google.
   * F-Droid was probably one of the earliest projects to [work with reproducible builds](https://f-droid.org/docs/Reproducible_Builds/?title=Deterministic,_Reproducible_Builds) but pngcrunch and NDK can cause issues.